 These people, like Manmohan Singh and Keith Donohue include images when available.From reputable, prominent, and well known bureaucrats to the lesser known bureaucrats of today, these are some of the best professionals in the bureaucrat field.
 If you want to answer the questions, "Who are the most famous bureaucrats ever?" and "What are the names of famous bureaucrats?" then you're in the right place.
 (15 items)

-Manmohan Singh is an Indian economist who served as the 14th Prime Minister of India from 2004 to 2014.
-The first Sikh in office, Singh was the first prime minister since Jawaharlal Nehru to be re-elected after completing a full five-year term.
-Born in Gah, Singh's family migrated to India during its partition in 1947.
-After obtaining his doctorate in economics from Oxford, Singh worked for the United Nations in 1966–69.
-He subsequently began his bureaucratic career when Lalit Narayan Mishra hired him as an advisor in the Ministry of Foreign Trade.
-Over the 70s and 80s, Singh held several key posts in the Government of India, such as Chief Economic Advisor, Reserve Bank governor and Planning ...more on Wikipediasee more on Manmohan Singh
+Manmohan Singh (Punjabi: [mənˈmoːɦən ˈsɪ́ŋɡ] (listen); born 26 September 1932) is an Indian economist and politician who served as the Prime Minister of India from 2004 to 2014.
+The first Sikh in office, Singh was also the first prime minister since Jawaharlal Nehru to be re-elected after completing a full five-year term.
+Born in Gah (now in Punjab, Pakistan), Singh's family migrated to India during its partition in 1947.
+After obtaining his doctorate in economics from Oxford, Singh worked for the United Nations during 1966–69.
+He subsequently began his bureaucratic career when Lalit Narayan Mishra hired him as an advisor in the Ministry of Commerce and Industry.
+Over the 70s and 80s, Singh ...more on Wikipedia

 Keith Donohue (born 1959) is an American novelist.
 He is the author of five novels: The Motion of Puppets (2016), The Boy Who Drew Monsters (2014), Centuries of June (2011), Angels of Destruction (2009), and The Stolen Child (2006).
 His acclaimed 2006 novel The Stolen Child, about a changeling, was inspired by the Yeats poem of the same name. ...more on Wikipedia